sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

   4. In XCode, select "Product -> Archive".
 XCode should build the archive and create an entry for it in Organizer.

+  5. Add a comment to the Archive in the Organizer, such as "Version 1.0.RC1 submitted to App Store".

-  5. From the Organizer, open the archive in the finder (right click and show package contents).
+  6. From the Organizer, open the archive in the finder (right click and show package contents).
 Drag the app to a console window to run the following commands:

      codesign -dvvv /path/to/MyGreatApp.app